Departmental iPad Purchase

 Step 2: Academic Technologies obtains a quote for specified iPad quantities and accessories and forwards the quote to the department contact identified on the Justification form.

 Step 3: The requesting department enters a purchase requisition into eVA and attaches the quote and completed iPad Justification/Quote form to the PR.
 The following information should be included on the PR:

-- Supplier: Apple Inc. Austin, TX - vendor TIN #942404100
+- Supplier: Apple Inc. Austin, TX

-- iPad(s) delivered to Academic Technologies and department then contacted to arrange distribution and training.
+- Academic Technologies contacts the department to arrange iPad distribution and training.

-- iOS apps, due to Apple legal and the Virginia state purchasing guidelines, Radford University is unable to purchase "apps" from E&G and Auxiliary budgets.
-Individuals who purchase apps using personal funds may not request reimbursement from the University.
-However, Radford University will continue to work with Apple to resolve these obstacles and provide a mechanism for the university to purchase apps in the future.
+- iOS apps.
+Due to Apple legal and the Virginia state purchasing guidelines, Radford University is unable to purchase "apps" from E&G and Auxiliary budgets.
+Individuals who purchase apps using personal funds may not request reimbursement from the University; however, Radford University will continue to work with Apple to resolve these obstacles and provide a mechanism for the university to purchase apps in the future.